Crédit Commercial de France: Banque Suisse et Française

 From its early days, the BSF took an active interest in commerce and industry.
 A successful working relationship was developed with the Paris department store Galeries Lafayette.
 The bank also helped fund the construction of the new Paris Métro and the installation of public lighting in the capital.
 The early success of the business led to considerable expansion.
 The number of employees rose tenfold by the turn of the century.
-From 1912, the bank began to develop a branch network, with 14 offices opening in Paris and a first provincial office in Lille.
+From 1912, the bank began to develop a branch network, with 14 offices opening in Paris and the first provincial office in Lille.
 An office was also acquired in Marseille when the business of that city's Banque du Colombier was taken over in 1914.

 Crédit Commercial de France

 In January 1917, the BSF’s shareholders approved a proposed merger with two regional banks, Maison Aynard et Fils in Lyon and Caisse de Crédit de Nice.
 Aynard had started out as a drapers’ company in the early 18th century, before turning to banking in 1858.
-Established in 1865, Caisse de Crédit de Nice had opened a number of branches along the French Riviera and in Italy.
+Established in 1865, Caisse de Crédit de Nice had opened several branches along the French Riviera and in Italy.
 The merged entity adopted the name Crédit Commercial de France.
 Two years later, it acquired the business of Banque de Bordeaux.
-It went on to purchase other banks and, by the end of the 1920s, had become the sixth largest bank in France.
+It went on to purchase other banks and, by the end of the 1920s, had become the sixth-largest bank in France.

 In the 1960s, during the chairmanship of Jacques Merlin, CCF embarked upon a policy of further expansion, with the number of branches rising to more than 200.
 The bank's industrial affairs department and international department were also founded during this period.
 In 1979, it launched a long-running advertising campaign under the motto "The Bank of success", which boosted the number of shareholders from 17,000 to 34,000.

 In 1982, the CCF was nationalised by the French government.
 In 1987, following a change of political majority, the CCF was privatised again.
 CCF also acquired Banque Chaix in the 1980s.
 By the end of the 20th century, CCF was operating with 650 branches and assets of €69 billion.